zoolanders/documentation/src/essentials-for-yootheme-pro/addons/icons/custom-collection.md

 ## Distribute Collections

-If you have many projects relying on the same collections or you would like to distribute your collections among other projects, it is advisable to wrap those collections in a YOOtheme Pro module which you can place in a Child Theme or a plugin.
+If you would like to distribute your collections among other projects wrap those in a YOOtheme Pro module and plate it in a Child Theme or a plugin.

-Place all collections inside the module and register it folder by extending the `Icons` service in the `bootstrap.php` file.
+Register the collections folder by extending the `ZOOlanders\YOOessentials\Icons` service in the `bootstrap.php` file.

 ```php
 // bootstrap.php